 The Text REtrieval Conference (TREC), a yearly workshop hosted by the US government's National Institute of Standards and Technology, provides the infrastructure necessary for large-scale evaluation of text retrieval methodologies.
 With the goal of accelerating research in this area, TREC created the first large test collections of full-text documents and standardized retrieval evaluation.
 The impact has been significant; since TREC's beginning in 1992, retrieval effectiveness has approximately doubled.

 The contributors to this volume view digital libraries (DLs) from a social as well as technological perspective.
 They see DLs as sociotechnical systems, networks of technology, information artifacts, and people and practices interacting with the larger world of work and society.
-As Bruce Schatz observes in his foreword, for a digital library to be useful, the users, the documents, and the information system must be in harmony.

 Will the emerging global information infrastructure (GII) create a revolution in communication equivalent to that wrought by Gutenberg, or will the result be simply the evolutionary adaptation of existing behavior and institutions to new media?
 Will the GII improve access to information for all?
 Will it replace libraries and publishers?
 How can computers and information systems be made easier to use?